 - You can choose how to receive your payments.

-There are always two sides to the story though; here are a few drawbacks of having a reverse mortgage.
+There are always two sides to the story though; here are a few cons of having a reverse mortgage.

 - The amount you owe grows over time as interest is charged on your balance which then gets added to your monthly dues.
 As the funds paid to you and interest accrues, the amount you owe on the reverse mortgage grows.